Akshi4162/webapi/README.md

 // TRYING TO UNLOCK SKILLS
 console.log("\nUnlocking Various Skills:");
-console.log(gameModule.unlockSkill(0));
-console.log(gameModule.unlockSkill(0)); // If player tries to unlock a skill that doesn't exist or the same skill again, a error message would show. console.log(gameModule.unlockSkill(1));
+console.log(gameModule.listAvailableSkills()); //Shows all possible unlockable skills console.log(gameModule.unlockSkill(0)); console.log(gameModule.unlockSkill(0)); // If player tries to unlock the same skill again, a error message would show. console.log(gameModule.unlockSkill(1));

-console.log(gameModule.getUnlockedSkills());//Shows all available skills unlocked by the player
+console.log(gameModule.getUnlockedSkills());//Shows all skills unlocked by the player

 //CHECKING ALL THE AVAILABLE ITEMS IN SHOP console.log("\nCheck all available items on sale: ");